Outer Banks Vacation Rentals

 For homes located in the 4x4 beaches and Corolla: Currituck County

-Once the mandatory evacuation has been lifted, available Twiddy staff will begin assessing the condition of vacation homes so that information regarding habitability may be posted on the Twiddy website.
-Our website www.twiddy.com will be updated as frequently as possible with applicable information.
+Once the mandatory evacuation has been lifted, available Twiddy staff will begin assessing the condition of vacation homes so that information regarding habitability may be posted on Twiddy’s website.
+Our website will be updated as frequently as possible with applicable information.
 The expediency and accuracy of such communications are dependent upon the assumption that the mandatory evacuation has been lifted and our office, software and electrical systems are still intact.
 The availability of staff is dependent on their safety and availability in the wake of the hurricane.

 You may only return to the area only after you have verified that the evacuation has officially been lifted and we have confirmed that your vacation home will be habitable upon your return.

-Generali Global Assistance Insurance coverage was offered at the time you booked your vacation rental.
+Generali’s Guest Protect Plan was offered at the time you booked your vacation rental.
 If purchased, you will have received your Generali Global Assistance Insurance Description of Coverage prior to your vacation.
 Once a storm has been upgraded to Hurricane status, the event is considered foreseeable, meaning the insurance plan can no longer be purchased to cover losses that may be suffered from that specific storm.
 Generali’s plan provides coverage for a number of events that may be encountered during hurricane season, such as mandatory hurricane evacuations, interruptions of essential services (water, electric, gas, etc.) at the vacation home, road service interruptions, flight delays and/or cancellations, and the guest's personal home being made uninhabitable by hurricane or other natural disaster.
 Please follow the state authorities’ guidelines regarding a mandatory evacuation.

 You will not be entitled to a refund from Agent, Owner or the insurance company if you refused to purchase the Travel Insurance policy.